 Quinoa Bread with Sunflower and Pumpkin Seeds is a nutritions gluten free no yeast bread that provides a perfect balance of all nine amino acids essential for the human body.
 Made with chia seeds, this vegan bread is also free of eggs, dairy and yeast.

-This is my second gluten free Quinoa and Chia Bread that I made this month.
+This is my second gluten free Quinoa Bread that I made this month (lets not forget that I also made green banana flour bread which is my absolute favorite banana bread).
 The first quinoa bread was made with red quinoa and this amazing quinoa loaf is made with regular white quinoa.
-Either way, I’ve been having 2 slices of this quinoa bread each morning with my eggs and I just love it!
+Either way, I’ve been having 2 slices of this quinoa bread each morning with my eggs and my super tasty gluten free chocolate chip cookies with almond flour.
+I just love it!

 Homemade Gluten Free No Yeast Bread

 The process of making this gluten free quinoa bread is quite simple:

 - Soak Quinoa for at least 8 hours to get rid of bitter saponins in the quinoa seeds.

 - Soak Chia Seeds for at least half an hour to arrive at gel like consistency.
 Chia Seeds are used here in place of eggs to “glue” the bread together.
 This is our “gluten” and this is also what makes our gluten free quinoa bread yeast free as well.

 - Mix quinoa and chia seeds in the food processor until it resembles a soft batter.
 Add baking soda, salt, spices.

 - Transfer the quinoa mixture to the loaf pan and sprinkle with sunflower and pumpkin seeds on top.

 - Bake until the gluten free quinoa bread is crispy for 50 minutes at 375 F.